technikks/scrimbaIntroJavaScriptCodingChallenges/README.md

 6. If we don't know user's status they are a guest.

 ## Challenge 13: For Loops
+1. Give our customer their total price.
+2. Add the price of the items together with a sales tax of 8%.
+3. Log the price.

 ## Challenge 14: While/Do While